OWASP/www-staff/employee-manual.md

 * Unsatisfactory performance or conduct

 Depending on the specific circumstances, the company may suspend or terminate an employee without prior discipline, or without following a particular order of discipline.

-## TOBACCO-FREE WORKPLACE

-The OWASP Foundation is committed to providing all employees with a safe and healthy work environment.
-All company premises are smoke-free, unless clearly marked otherwise.
-Smoking a cigarette, cigar, e-cigarette, or pipe or any other form of tobacco, as well as the chewing of tobacco, is not allowed.
-For your convenience, designated smoking areas are clearly marked.
-Employees are expected to use the waste disposal receptacles for smoking products.

-## VIOLENCE IN THE WORKPLACE

-The OWASP Foundation and Insperity are committed to providing a safe workplace for employees, customers, vendors, volunteers, independent contractors and others with whom we do business.
-The company has zero tolerance for violent acts or threats of violence.
-You are expected to conduct yourself in a non-threatening, non-abusive manner at all times.
-Any direct, conditional or veiled threat of harm to any employee, guest or company property will be considered unacceptable behavior.
-Acts of violence, intimidation or bullying of others will not be tolerated.

-All employees share the responsibility in identifying and alleviating threatening or violent behaviors.
-Anyone who is subjected to or threatened with violence, or who is aware of another individual who has been subjected to or threatened with violence, is to immediately report this information to his/her supervisor, a management member or Insperity.
-You must assume that any threat is serious.
-The company will carefully investigate reports and maintain employee confidentiality to the fullest extent possible.

-The OWASP Foundation will take disciplinary action, up to and including termination, and/or legal action as appropriate, against any employee who commits or threatens to commit a violent act against any person while on company premises or while engaged in company business off the premises.

-## WEAPONS

-The OWASP Foundation strives to provide a safe and secure workplace for employees, clients, customers and visitors.
-The company has zero tolerance for, and forbids the possession of any type of weapon, firearm, explosive and/or ammunition while on company property or conducting company business.
-For purposes of this policy, company property includes, but is not limited to, all company facilities, company-provided vehicles and equipment that are either leased or owned by the company or a company client.

-Possession of firearms or other weapons may be cause for discipline, including, but not limited to, immediate termination of employment.
-In enforcing this policy, The OWASP Foundation reserves the right to request inspections of any employee and their personal effects while on company property, to the extent allowable under applicable law.
-Any employee who refuses to allow an inspection will be subject to the same disciplinary action as having been found in possession of firearms or other weapons.

-In the event an employee lawfully possesses a firearm, the employee can store the firearm in the employee’s personal vehicle while on company-provided parking areas; however, the firearm must be stored in the employee’s locked vehicle, or locked to the vehicle, and hidden from plain view.

-Employees share the responsibility of identifying violators of this policy.
-If you either witness or suspect another individual of violating this policy you should immediately report this information to their onsite supervisor.

 # HOURS AND COMPENSATION